-The Hillside Group’s web site: www.hillside.net
+- The Hillside Group’s web site, at www.hillside.net

 SCM in Context

-The pattern language for agile SCM starts with the basic idea of an Active Development Line .
-In essence, an Active Development Line is a codeline that has a Codeline Policy that permits frequent check-ins.
-If you have worked with a team developing software you might be concerned more about someone breaking the build because of a careless change than with how often code changes.
-While delayed integration does cause problems, your concerns about breaking the build will be valid.
-For Active Development Line to work you need to have other patterns in place to give you some confidence that the rapid changes will not harm to codeline quality too much.
+The pattern language for agile SCM starts with the basic idea of an active development line.
+In essence, an active development line is a codeline that has a codeline policy that permits frequent check-ins.
+If you have worked with a team developing software you might be more concerned with someone breaking the build due to careless change rather than how often the code changes.
+While delayed integration does cause problems, concerns about breaking the build are valid.
+For active development line to work, other patterns should be in place to ensure that the rapid changes will not harm the codeline quality too much.

-The first step in addressing testing issues is to define a Smoke Test that developers run pre-check-in.
-A Smoke Test is a basic test of the important aspects of the system.
-The Smoke Test that you run before checking in code covers essential functionality, and runs quickly.
-“Essential” and “quickly” are both concepts that you have to decide how to define for your project, but if your goal is an agile codeline, you don’t want a 1 hour smoke test.
+The first step in addressing testing issues is to define a smoke test that developers run pre-check-in.
+A smoke test is a basic test of the important aspects of the system.
+It covers essential functionality and runs quickly.
+“Essential” and “quickly” are both concepts that are defined by each individual project, but if the goal is an agile codeline, you don’t want a one hour smoke test.